 The College has also established close links with a range of landowners throughout the country and has unprecedented access to a wide variety of sites, so students can experience a diversity of wildlife and habitats and their management first-hand.

 Supporting these areas is our own 176-hectare College Farm Estate.
-The farm estate has a conservation management plan and it is currently subject to an Entry Level Stewardship scheme.
+The farm estate has a conservation management plan.
 The farm operates a viable range of enterprises to service the education and teaching requirements of the courses.

-The estate also provides a managed rural environment including an ancient semi-natural woodland designated as a Site of Importance for Nature Conservation, a lake with reed-bed with an establishing population of threatened white-clawed crayfish, a park herd of Sika deer, a woodland shelter belt with newly established woodland and recreated semi-natural grassland and a Game and Wildlife Centre that resources the development of practical industry skills.
+The estate also provides a managed rural environment including an ancient semi-natural woodland designated as a Site of Importance for Nature Conservation.
+Containing a lake with reed-bed with an establishing population of threatened white-clawed crayfish, a park herd of Sika deer, a woodland shelter belt and recreated semi-natural grassland with chalk scrape habitat.
+A Game and Wildlife Centre resources the development of practical industry skills.
 Staff and students regularly monitor butterflies and birds on site, contributing to county and national surveys.